 Approximately 6 million American men have depression each year, but fewer than half recognize, acknowledge, or seek treatment.
 Unfortunately, many men feel like they need to be “strong and silent” about their mental illness or society will look down on them, leading them to not find the correct treatment.

 According to the Movember Foundation, society as a whole does not stigmatize men with depression, it’s the men that tend to think of themselves as burdensome or disappointing.
 From childhood, men are taught to be in control of their feelings and not be “emotional.”
 This lesson can be detrimental to men if they are experiencing symptoms of depression.

 Causes of Depression in Men

 Anyone can get depression.
-Depression in men is caused by several contributing factors, and most of the time it’s a combination of these components:
+While depression in men is caused by several contributing factors, but most of the time it’s a combination of these components:

 - Genes – men with a family history of depression may be more likely to develop it themselves.

 - Brain chemistry and hormones – the brains of people with depression look different on scans than those of people without the illness.
 Also, the hormones that control emotions and mood can affect brain chemistry.

 - Stress – loss of a loved one, a difficult relationship or any stressful situation may trigger depression in some men.